Queen’s Speech 2021: When will the Queen deliver a speech to parliament, and what is it?

-The Queen’s Speech will take place this week, with the government’s plans for the next year to be set out in an address to parliament and the nation on Tuesday.
+The Queen’s Speech will take place today, with the government’s plans for the next year to be set out in an address to parliament and the nation.

 Typically a high-profile event with lots of pomp and pageantry relating to the origins of the event, this year’s Queen Speech will look quite different to usual, although it will still have the same importance.